radiant-rstats/radiant.data/inst/app/tools/help/transform.Rmd

 #### Training variable

-To create a variable that can be used to (randomly) filter a dataset for training and testing, select `Training variable` from the `Transformation type` dropdown.
+To create a variable that can be used to (randomly) filter a dataset for model training and testing, select `Training variable` from the `Transformation type` dropdown.
 Specify either the number of observations to use for training (e.g., set `Size` to 2000) or a proportion of observations to select (e.g., set `Size` to .7).
-The new variable will have a value `1` for training and `0` holdout.
+The new variable will have a value `1` for training and `0` test data.

+It is also possible to select one or morel variables for `blocking` in random assignment to the training and test samples.
+This can help ensure that, for example, the proportion of positive and negative and negative cases (e.g., "buy" vs "no buy") for a variable of interest is (almost) identical in the training and test sample.

 ### Tidy data